FrigadeHQ/javascript/README.md

 **Component Library**

 Unstyled, ready-made components for building high‑quality user onboarding, faster.
-From product checklists to tours, we've got you covered.
-[See components](<https://%5Bhttps://frigade.com/componets%5D(https://frigade.com/componets)>)
+Onboarding checklists, tooltips, product walkthroughs, and much more.
+[See components](<https://frigade.com/components)>)

 **Integrations**

-Integrations with Segment, Mixpanel, Sendgrid, and more to power targeting, analytics, and communications.
+Integrations with Segment, Mixpanel, Posthog, and more to power targeting, analytics, and communications.

 **Content Management**